UNiXMIT/UNiXSF/README.md

 - Added QuickLink buttons for the MF Translation Request page and MF Documentation page (removing SF links that weren't useful).
    ![7](images/buttons.png)
-   If you have a case open, the product in the case will be checked and the appropriate docs page opened (only some products are supported).
+   If you have a case open and active, the product in the case will be checked and the appropriate docs page opened.
    If no cases are opened the general docs page will be opened.

 ## Install